ImanovFuad/Python/Weather-alerts.md

   - last_update: epoch, last time when the alert has been fired
   - coordinates: dict representing the coordinates where the condition were met

-As one needs to poll for alerts being fired, it would be nice if PyOWM provided utilities to understand eg.
-  - given a timestamp in the past and a named trigger, what alerts have been fired from that timestamp up to now (that would be super-useful for polling)
-  - filter historic alert firing based on monitored meteo variable (eg. temperature, etc.)
-  - filter historic alert firing based on inclusion of its conditions in specific geographic areas
-  - more (TBD)

 ## Trigger

 Attributes: